wp-plugins/simple-zippyshare-embed/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to plugin settings page and choose your colors and width :)

+== Frequently Asked Questions ==

+If you want to ask me about this plugin - just ask :)

 == Screenshots ==

 1. Plugin settings page